 Last but not least, let’s look at some acoustic electric guitars, and some hollow body electric guitars that are worth mentioning.
 We reduced our choice to three models which we think best represent these two categories of guitars.

-No list of electric acoustic guitars would be complete without at least one Yamaha.
+No list would be complete without at least one Yamaha.
 The A3R is a very versatile guitar that just surprises with its performance and tonal range.

 It comes with great electronics that are more advanced and offer a lot of flexibility in terms of sound shaping.
-It’s just an incredible acoustic electric guitar for any application.
+It’s just an incredible model for any application.

 This Yamaha sports a solid Sitka spruce top combined with solid rosewood back and sides.
 That fact alone is impressive.
 The neck is mahogany with a rosewood fretboard, and is pretty fast for an acoustic guitar.
 Guitar arrives with great intonation, ans is very playable in general.